dchristensen/Docs/aspnetcore/security/cross-site-scripting.md

 ## Accessing encoders in code

 The HTML, JavaScript and URL encoders are available to your code in two ways, you can inject them via [dependency injection](../fundamentals/dependency-injection.md#fundamentals-dependency-injection) or you can use the default encoders contained in the `System.Text.Encodings.Web` namespace.
-If you use the default encoders then any  you applied to character ranges to be treated as safe will not take effect - the default encoders use the safest encoding rules possible.
+If you use the default encoders, any customizations to character ranges to be treated as safe will not take effect - the default encoders use the safest encoding rules possible.

 To use the configurable encoders via DI your constructors should take an *HtmlEncoder*, *JavaScriptEncoder* and *UrlEncoder* parameter as appropriate.
 For example;